 Imagine asking a student to complete the following analogy.

 Laws : Constitution :: ______ : _______

 So in the journal, for example, a student writes, Laws:Constitution::Weapon:Video Game.
 This was useful for the student as a learning strategy, as the student had to ‘think’ about what laws ‘do’ and do so while really, truly internalizing it all.
-The above “weapon:video game” response tells you the student think that laws function like weapons–destroying enemies, defending the protagonist, doing damage, etc.
+The above ‘weapon : video game’ response tells you the student thinks that laws function like weapons–destroying enemies, defending the protagonist, doing damage, etc.

 Next, you ask the student to critique your answer–say how it is and isn’t true.
-There is zero chance you won’t have that student carefully scrutinizing–with whatever knowledge they do have–to come up with something.
+This requires the student to carefully scrutinize–with whatever knowledge they do have–to come up with something.
 Who doesn’t want to point out a teacher’s error?

-And isn’t careful scrutiny what we’re after as teachers?
+And isn’t thoughtful scrutiny of ideas what we’re after as teachers?